 On September 13, The Wall Street Journal stated “The Bennington Museum’s Milton Avery’s Vermont is as close to a perfect show as mere mortals can mount, small in scale, with beautiful objects, expertly interpreted, and with many surprises.
 Every art lover needs to learn more about this work and the museum itself.”
 The following, extracted from the full review, was presented in The Boston Globe on September 16.
 “Milton Avery’s Vermont, a terrific show at the Bennington Museum in Vermont, draws us into this great American artist’s singular color world.
 At the same time, it tethers us tightly to where we are: Vermont.
 The exhibition brings together, for the first time, dozens of the paintings, watercolors, and drawings Avery made on family visits to the West River Valley region of Vermont between 1935 and 1943.”

 We are proud caretakers of the largest public collection of paintings by the great American folk artist Anna Mary Robertson “Grandma” Moses who lived in nearby Eagle Bridge, NY, as well as the defining collection of 19th‐century Bennington stoneware.
-“Creative Collisions” are becoming popular at the museum, so we also have on view works by major 20th‐century modernists including Rockwell Kent, Helen Frankenthaler, Jules Olitski, and Paul Feeley, and works by contemporary outsider artists such as Gayleen Aiken and Jessica Park.
+“Creative Collisions” are becoming popular at the museum, so we also have on view works by major 20th‐century modernists including Rockwell Kent, Paul Feeley, and Jules Olitski, as well as works by contemporary and outsider artists such as Gayleen Aiken, Duane Michals, Jessica Park, and Jarvis Rockwell.
 The permanent collection includes superb furniture and paintings from Vermont, one of the oldest “Stars and Stripes” in existence – the famous Bennington Flag, with its arch of 13 stars encircling the number “76” – the renowned 1863 Jane Stickle Quilt featuring an astounding 5602 pieces, and a 1924 Martin Wasp Touring Car, the only automobile manufactured in Vermont.
 All are fine examples of art, history, and innovation that represent the creative mind at work, the spontaneous expression of the human spirit.

 The museum’s Research Library is the region’s most comprehensive genealogical and biographical resource on New England and Vermont families, as well as the history of Vermont.
 It is open to students, researchers, and the public.
 The library’s collection includes the genealogy of every New England family dating back to the 1700s.
 It includes over 8,000 published books along with many unique documents and primary sources.
 The museum’s vast archives relating to local history are housed in the collections.